 On average Australian Shepherds only live around 9 years, although they have been reported to have made it up to 15 in some less usual cases.
 So what is the difference between the dogs that live into their teens and those that never hit double digits?
 As it turns out, a few things can play a part!

-Sadly, the answer is yes.
-The Australian Shepherd’s genetic background predisposes him or her to several serious illnesses including:
+The Australian Shepherd’s genetic background predisposes them to several health conditions including:

 How Can I Help My Australian Shepherd to Live Longer?

 “Fur babies never stay long enough.”
 I still remember the sting of tears in my eyes as I read these words.
 A dear friend had just texted me to let me know that her beloved hound, one of my favorite canine friends, had passed on.
 It’s true – no matter how long we have them, it’s never enough.
 But there are things we can do to up the stakes a little.